harikrishnansuresh/harikrishnansuresh.github.io/index.md

 ## Projects

-1. **FlySense - Augmented Reality based assistive technology For safe aerial navigation** ...*MRSD project sponsored by Near Earth Autonomy, Pittsburgh* ...An Augmented Reality based assistive system that provides complete and enhanced situational awareness through real time visual and audio feedback and enables pilots to navigate safely.
+1. **FlySense - Augmented Reality based assistive technology For safe aerial navigation**

+... *MRSD project sponsored by Near Earth Autonomy, Pittsburgh* ...
+An Augmented Reality based assistive system that provides complete and enhanced situational awareness through real time visual and audio feedback and enables pilots to navigate safely.
 FlySense offers a high level of assistance through mapping of surrounding obstacles and low-level autonomy to override bad decisions by the pilot.

 2. **Trajectory tracking control of a quadcopter using cascaded linear and nonlinear techniques**